quasarframework/quasar-framework.org/source/guide/pwa-configuring-pwa.md

 title: Configuring PWA
 ---
 We'll be using Quasar CLI to develop and build a PWA.
-The difference between building a SPA, Mobile App, Electron App or a PWA is simply determined by the "mode" parameter in "quasar dev" and "quasar build" commands.
+The difference between building a SPA, Mobile App, Electron App, PWA or SSR is simply determined by the "mode" parameter in "quasar dev" and "quasar build" commands.

 ## Installation
 In order to build a PWA, we first need to add the PWA mode to our Quasar project: